gdelmas/GithubTower/readme.md

 Install the Extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/github-tower/ipgffdnnaanlcjlmpmmllieefmfjcbml) by clicking "Add to Chrome".

 ### Safari
-*Installation from Safari Extensions Gallery coming soon.*
+Install the Extenstion from the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=de.dreamlab.githubtower-R448YUR7UE) by clicking "Install now".